viiku/watchmate/README.md

-This is a tutorial project for creating rest apis using djnago rest framework (DRF).
+This is a tutorial project for creating rest apis using djnago rest framework (DRF) for IMDB site.